Ash

 Also, it reminded me a bit of playing treehouse as a kid – which is probably why all the kids there absolutely loved it!

-Finally, keep in mind the best time to visit Capilano Suspension Bridge is early in the morning.
+Finally, keep in mind that the best time to visit Capilano Suspension Bridge is early in the morning.

-Either way, make sure you reserve your tickets online in advance as weekends and high season time slots sell out well in advance.
+Either way, make sure you reserve your tickets online in advance, as weekends and high-season time slots sell out well in advance.

 Check your dates here: